AG backs Richmond vet seeking Supreme Court hearing on GI Bill benefits

 He added: “Over 700,000 veterans live in the Commonwealth of Virginia.
 This decision actively hurts veterans’ reentry into civilian life and deprives them of earned benefits.”

-Prior to his time as an FBI agent and his desire to become a chaplain, Rudisill had served three periods of active duty military service between 2000 and 2011 — as an enlisted member from 2000 to 2002, and a commissioned officer from 2007 to 2011.
+Prior to his time as an FBI agent and his desire to become a chaplain, Rudisill had served three periods of active-duty military service between 2000 and 2011 — as an enlisted member from 2000 to 2002 and as a commissioned officer from 2007 to 2011.

 Enlisted members do not need to have college degrees to serve in the military, while commissioned officers do.